AidanMedcalf/sky130_sonos_array/README.md

 # Sky130 SONOS array

 Array of SONOS for analysis and testing.
-Consists of ? isolated SONOS cell with W= L= connected to (analog io ??).
+Consists of 3 isolated SONOS cell with W=0.45um L=0.45um connected to (analog io ??).

 The remaining space is a small SONOS array tiled to fill available space.
 All pins are grounded.